gchang12/Learn-Vim/ch08_registers.md

 ## The Expression Register

-Vim has an expression register, `"=`, to evaluate expressions.
+Vim has an expression register, `"=`, for evaluating expressions.

-To evaluate mathematical expressions `1 + 1`, run:
+To evaluate mathematical expressions like `1 + 1`, run:

 ```
 "=1+1<Enter>p